tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 When the alg value is set to any of algorithms registered by this specification then the 'ek' header parameter MUST be present.

 The 'ek' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
-The parameter "kty" MUST be present and set to "OKP" defined in Section 2 of {{RFC8037}}.
+The parameter "kty" MUST be present and set to "EK" defined in {#EK}.

 ### HPKE Usage in Integrated Encryption and Key Encryption modes